faizm10/URA-Chatbot/mcs2020chatbot/README.md

 ## Features
 - **Interactive Q&A**: Answers to queries related to information management theories, data models, and current technological trends.
-- **Resource Navigation**: Guidance on how to access course materials, including textbooks and research papers.

 ## Beta Testing
 By participating in beta testing, students engage directly with an emerging technology, contributing to the development of a potential university-wide service.
 This hands-on experience in product development allows students to provide feedback on the chatbot, enhancing their understanding of high-tech applications and the intricacies of AI in education.